 All waste must be handled in accordance with local, state and federal regulations.

-- Consult manufacturer for recycling options and recycle where possible . - · Consult Waste Management Authority for disposal. - Incinerate residue at an approved site. - · Recycle containers where possible, or dispose of in an authorized landfill.
+- Recycle wherever possible or consult manufacturer for recycling options. - Consult Waste Management Authority for disposal. - · Bury or incinerate residue at an approved site. - · Recycle containers if possible, or dispose of in an authorized landfill.

 Section 14 - TRANSPORTATION INFORMATION